kngai/vue-openapi-template/README.md

 # vue-pygeoapi-template

-A generic Vue starter template for developing a UI that points to a pygeoapi instance (alternative for `f=html`).
-This does not contain any special CSS or styling, as it's meant as a starting point.
+A generic Vue starter template for developing a UI that points to a pygeoapi instance.
+This template is using [skeleton](https://github.com/pgrimard/Skeleton) as its initial styling.
 Web content is primarily obtained through pygeoapi's `json` and `jsonld` data with a few exceptions of:
 - version
 - logo image

 ## Project setup